Helios: Apollo

 Helios as the personification of midday, rococo painting by Anton Raphael Mengs (c.
 1765) showing apollonian traits, such as the lack of a chariot, that were absent in mythology and Hellenic art.

 Helios is sometimes identified with Apollo: "Different names may refer to the same being," Walter Burkert argues, "or else they may be consciously equated, as in the case of Apollo and Helios."
-Apollo was associated with the Sun as early as the fifth century BC, though widespread conflation between him and the Sun god was a later phaenomenon.
+Apollo was associated with the Sun as early as the fifth century BC, though widespread conflation between him and the Sun god was a later and not fully consistent phenomenon.
 The earliest certain reference to Apollo being identified with Helios appears in the surviving fragments of Euripides's play Phaethon in a speech near the end.